 The underlying magic comes from the use of data fusion algorithm which process the sensor signals to obtain 3D orientation, angles, displacements etc… Thanks to biomechanical models, Gait Up has managed to correct the inherent errors and drift which usually occurs while working with inertial signals.
 Yet, every application with inertial sensors require a dedicated algorithm and a particular sensor placement in order to obtain the most relevant and accurate outcome parameters.

 360+ peer-reviewed publications, on 4500+ patients

 Gait Up quantitative and objective motion analysis technology, notably the physilog, has been validated against gold-standards in numerous scientific studies in collaboration with the most prestigious research groups.
 All the systems we put on the market comply with the highest standards of validation in the field and correspond to the most recent research breakthrough from Scientific community.

 Physilog and all our product are designed in the heart of western Switzerland, in close collaboration with Ecole Polytechnique Fédérale de Lausanne (EPFL) and local manufacturing partners.
 It is assembled with qualitative components and according to ISO9001.
 Gait Up is also Medical Device ISO13485 pending.
 We are proud to be a Swiss company and make our best to bring reliable and sustainable products to the market.

-Finally, Gait Up is also supported by local institutions. part of academic.industrial research consortium, and winner of several awards:
+Finally, Gait Up is also supported by local institutions, is part of academic-industrial research consortium, and winner of several awards: